forestgrape/coronavirus/index.md

 - 9.4.20 Extended section [Prevent Early On Mucus Accumulations](#early-vents), previously named Early On Ventilators
 - 4.4.20 Added Section Ideas to Explore
     - starting with [Early On Ventilators](#early-vents): Increase the mucus flow and clearance by humidified air early on,  to decrease the risk for developing ARDS.
-- 25-30.3/9.4.20:  Corrected and looked up aerosol/particulate inhalation which yield to the new section [Particles in the Respiratory Tract](#particles).<br>
+- 25-30.3/9.4.20:  Corrected and looked up aerosol/particulate inhalation which yields to the new section [Particles in the Respiratory Tract](#particles).<br>
     In the first version, I had written that aerosols don't enter the lungs.
 False.
 Aerosols DO enter the lungs.
 The train of thought yielding this mistake: Entering the lungs is halfway entering the body.
 So there must have been enough evolutionary pressure to prevent this.
 This is ~~double~~ tripple wrong:
-    1. The evolutionary roots of the lungs are the alimentary system (some dozens of millions generations ago), so substances coming in were just cleared down.
+    1. The evolutionary roots of the lungs are the alimentary system (some dozens of millions of generations ago), so substances coming in were just cleared down.
 Even as lungs and the alimentary separated this process stayed.
 As we often do too, evolution usually gradually bends things right, rather than rebuilding from scratch.
     2. The lungs developed before we were upright (just a couple of hundred thousand generations ago) and in the original case the clearance of aerosols earlier and better; shown for mice in [Kleinstreuer](#kleinstreuer).
 Ciliate based movement works even uphill, as ski tourers know.
 But there are limits.
 A gradual adaption evolved first: increase the frequency of the cilia, but wasn't yet enough so a workaround evolved:  smallest particulates are cleared by macrophages [citation to be added].
     3. Upright clearance evolved when we all were in warm and humid Africa and clearance works better in this setting.
-In evolutionary dimensions there are only very few generations for the adaption to cold climate zones (which means dry air in the lungs) and no genetic adaption at all to permanent indoor heating.
+In evolutionary dimensions, there are only very few generations for the adaption to cold climate zones (which means dry air in the lungs) and no genetic adaption at all to permanent indoor heating.

 #### Minor Updates
 - 9.4.20 Started section Covid-19
 - 8.4.20
 - 5.4.20 Clarified Early On Ventilators section and added more ref
-- 4.4.20 Updated section evidences from spread patterns (Cruise Ship)
+- 4.4.20 Updated section evidence from spread patterns (Cruise Ship)
 - 27-4.4.20: Public Advice extended and clarified.
 - 2.4.20 Short notice about masks.